 The Leaf Exterminator, a fully enclosed premium gutter protection, fits into existing or new gutters.
 Micro-Pore filter prevents leaves, seeds, and other lift debris from getting into your gutters.
 If properly installed, Exterminator is capable of handling downpour eliminates up to 12 inches in size.
 This is not vinyl, and it is made of aluminum.
 Birds and squirrels cannot chew on or pick through the Leaf Exterminator section.
 Your entire gutter system is completely covered by the cover.
 Wildlife cannot get through any gaps or holes.
-The Leaf Exterminator, as well as the product, comes with a 25 year warranty on the material and performance.
+The Leaf Exterminator, as well as the product, comes with a 25-year warranty on the material and performance.
 Your gutters and downspouts are guaranteed to remain free of rust, chipping, cracking, fading, or flaking.

-Leaf Exterminator is able to handle leaves, seeds, and needles.
+The leaf Exterminator is able to handle leaves, seeds, and needles.
 Micro-Pore’s unique filtration system keeps debris out of your gutters while also handling any rainfall.

 The unique Micro-Pore filter system filters rainwater.
 Any amount of rain can be handled by Exterminator.
 Exterminator’s ribbed covers encourage airflow, which lifts debris with a gentle breeze.

-Leaf Exterminator is made from durable aluminum that won’t crack, fade or rust.
+Leaf Exterminator is made from durable aluminum that won’t crack, fade, or rust.
 The entire system is enclosed to prevent nuisance wildlife nesting.
 It can be attached to the gutter at both the front and the back for additional support.
 It will not also damage your roof and won’t cause any damage to the shingles.
-It’s ultra-low profile design makes it virtually invisible from the ground.
+Its ultra-low profile design makes it virtually invisible from the ground.

-Make sure gutters are clear of leaves, pine needles, seeds, and other debris
+Make sure gutters are clear of leaves, pine needles, seeds, and other debris.

-The Micro-Pore system can handle any amount of rain
+The Micro-Pore system can handle any amount of rain.

 The ribbed design encourages airflow and lifts debris with gentle breezes.

-Roof invisible from the ground
+Roof invisible from the ground.

-It does not interfere with roof tiles
+It does not interfere with roof tiles.

 Stabilizes the whole gutter system

-25-year warranty on performance and materials
+25-year warranty on performance and materials.

-Made in the USA with recycled aluminum
+Made in the USA with recycled aluminum.

 Gutter guards are a good option if you don’t enjoy cleaning your gutters regularly.
 We will discuss the various types of gutter guards and how much each one costs to install.
 This guide will help you decide if they are worth it.

-Gutter protection is crucial for protecting your roof, siding, foundation and landscaping from rainwater.
+Gutter protection is crucial for protecting your roof, siding, foundation, and landscaping from rainwater.
 Gutter cleaning can be difficult, especially when they are surrounded by trees.
-Trees, pine needles and sticks can clog gutters and cause them to lose their protective function.
+Trees, pine needles, and sticks can clog gutters and cause them to lose their protective function.
 This will lead to water rushing over the edge.

-Prevents insect and animal infestations
+Prevents insect and animal infestations.

 This reduces the chance of a fire.

-Increases the water flow freely in your gutter
+Increases the water flow freely in your gutter.

-Prevents corrosion and premature rust
+Prevents corrosion and premature rust.

-Gutter guards are also known as leaf guards and homeowners typically spend $969 to $1,901 or between $5.75 to $12.25 per foot.
+Gutter guards or leaf guards and homeowners typically spend $969 to $1,901 or between $5.75 to $12.25 per foot.

 Leaf guards protect your rain gutters from branches, leaves, and animal nests.
 Gutter guards can be quite maintenance-free but they reduce the need to clean your gutters regularly.
 A gutter guard system that works well will eventually pay for itself.

-The total cost of your gutter guard will depend on many factors including the brand, the person who installed it, and the type you choose.
+The total cost of your gutter guard will depend on many factors.
+Including the brand, the person who installed it, and the type you choose.

-- National Average Cost: $1.305
+National Average Cost: $1.305.

 The typical range is $969 to $1.901 (or $5.75 – $12.25 per foot).

 For professional installation, homeowners should expect to pay between $969 and $1,901 (or $5.75 and $12.25 per square foot).
-The average cost is $1,305
+The average cost is $1,305.

 Manufacturers sell leaf guard products per linear foot.
 Professional installers charge labor rates per linear foot.
 You can expect to pay more for gutter guard material if you have more than you need.